kissthink/curd/README.md

 Usability
 ---------
 We focus on a good development lifecycle.
+We try to ensure that Curd will be compatible with https://github.com/facebook/hiphop-php
  * IDE Support
  * type safety for more consistenty